e-mail: kokubungaku(at)l.u-tokyo.ac.jp

 Teaching staff

-Shinya ABE (Assistant Professor) Japanese Literature, Modern and Contemporary Literature
+Ryota FURUKAWA (Assistant Professor) Japanese Literature, Early Modern Literature

 Hanako KINOSHITA (Associate Professor) Japanese Literature, Medieval Literature